Protract-123/BearSSL-PS3/README.md

 ## SSL Info

 The SSL results can be found [here](ssl_info.json).
-They were generated through https://www.howsmyssl.com/a/check through the test app included in this repository.
+They were generated through https://www.howsmyssl.com/a/check via the test app included in this repository.

 ## License